 For better or worse it removes the layer of impersonality that often occurs between brand and consumer.
 Making this connection work to your business’s benefit is important and if done well, can build an engaged community around your brand.
 Trust is a big aim of branding and allowing customers behind the curtain a little is a great opportunity to show off your company’s personality and showcase why your product or service is the right one for them.

-Like any marketing, the object of a social media campaign is to improve sales, but it more complex than ever before.
+Like any marketing, the object of a social media marketing campaign is to improve sales, but it more complex than ever before.
 Like content marketing, social media is a long term game that requires patience and an understanding that it will pay off further down the track.
 It is about creating brand awareness and planting a seed that will lead to future conversions.
 This is achieved through producing content that users find valuable and want to share with their friends and family.
 With so much being shared every minute of every day, only the very best succeeds and “best” is a hard concept to put your finger on in the social media realm.

 The Three Basic Functions of Social Media